tarkh/hackintosh/Huananzhi-F8D/README.md

 #### Post-flashing

 After flashing the bios from this repository, there is no need to pull the battery out of the motherboard and reset the settings to default - everything is already configured for macOS to work correctly.
-When flashing of the firmware is complete, turn off the computer, wait 10 seconds and turn it back on.
+When bios flashing is completed, turn off the computer, wait 10 seconds and turn it back on.
 You can boot into macOS.

 <a name="unlock"></a>
 ## Unlock and undervolting